Azure/Mission-Critical/docs/design-methodology/Security.md

 > In an Enterprise-Scale context, the foundational platform provides an additional threat mitigation layer through the provision of centralized security capabilities within the Enterprise-Scale architecture.

-### Design Considerations
+### Design considerations

 - [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)) provides a lightweight risk framework for evaluating security threats across key threat vectors.
   - Spoofed Identity: Impersonation of individuals with authority.
 For example, an attacker impersonating another user by leveraging their -
     - Identity
     - Authentication
   - Tampering Input: Modification of input sent to the application, or the breach of trust boundaries to modify application code.
 For example, an attacker using SQL Injection to delete data in a database table.
-    - Data Integrity
+    - Data integrity
     - Validation
-    - Blacklisting/Whitelisting
+    - Blacklisting/allowlisting
   - Repudiation of Action: Ability to refute actions already taken, and the ability of the application to gather evidence and drive accountability.
 For example, the deletion of critical data without the ability to trace to a malicious admin.
-    - Audit/Logging
+    - Audit/logging
     - Signing
   - Information Disclosure: Gaining access to restricted information.
 An example would be an attacker gaining access to a restricted file.
     - Encryption
-    - Data Exfiltration
+    - Data exfiltration
-    - Man-in-the-Middle Attacks
+    - Man-in-the-middle attacks
   - Denial of Service: Malicious application disruption to degrade user experience.
 For example, a DDoS botnet attack such as Slowloris.
     - DDoS
     - Botnets